What Makes A Person A Good Leader Is Their Ability To Set Goals And Achieve Desired Results

 You can also work with your Human Resource department or a consultant to identify them.

 I have successfully used Innermetrix Inc.’s Attribute Index to help people quickly identify their strengths.
-Jay Niblick’s book What’s Your Genius is a among the many great tools to get you focused on your strengths as you embrace your leadership style.
+Jay Niblick’s book What’s Your Genius is among the many great tools to get you focused on your strengths as you embrace your leadership style.

 Here’s Jay speaking about uncovering your strengths, which he refers to as your genius.